asb219/evaluate-SOC-models/README.md

 ### File storage location

+Running the `produce_all_results.py` script will produce 12.5 GB of permanent files (downloads, model input and output, plots), as well as a total of around 300 GB of temporary files which are written to disk and quickly removed as the script runs MEND over the different soil profiles.
-The `evaluate_SOC_models` package produces around 26 GB of files (downloads, model input, model output, plots), which are stored in the `dump` directory by default.
+All those files are (temporarily) stored in the `dump` directory by default.

-You can check the full path of the file storage location with
+You can check the absolute path of the file storage location with
 ```
 python -m evaluate_SOC_models.config -get-dump
 ```